 The duty to retain and gather data on the beneficial owner, which enters into force on 1 September 2018, originates from chapter 9 of the Money Laundering and Terrorist Financing Prevention Act.

 Pursuant to the Act, a legal person in private law is required to retain and gather relevant, accurate and up-to-date data on its beneficial owners, including information on its right of ownership or other manners of exercising control.

-To make the data of beneficial owners public, a person with the right of representation has to enter the Company Registration Portal, open the link “Beneficial owners undetermined” on the front page and determine the person(s) from the existing options or enter their data: name, personal identification code, state, role.
+To make the data of beneficial owners public, a person with the right of representation has to enter the E-Business Register, open the link “Beneficial owners undetermined” on the front page and determine the person(s) from the existing options or enter their data: name, personal identification code, state, role.

 After adding the persons, the data will also be automatically reflected in the information system of the e-Business Register.